By Tackle Warehouse | Updated October 2024

 Just like line selection, the best gear ratio for a casting reel depends on a number of variables, including what type of lure you intend on throwing, how active the fish are, and angler preference.
 High-speed gear ratios are preferred for topwater and flipping techniques, as they pick up line quickly for improved efficiency.
 While slower gear ratios are more advantageous for tactics where you want to leave your bait in the strike zone for a longer period, like deep cranks, swimbaits, or bladed jigs.

 The term ”backlash” refers to the tangled mess that can occur when the spool continues to spin after your lure has already hit the water.
 This is easily prevented with some practice casting and by adjusting the spool tension knob.
-After you tie up a new lure, start by turning the brake system all the way up and slowly back it off until the lure drops in free spool with a steady rate of fall from the rod tip.
-From here, use the tension knob to fine-tune spool rotation speed and avoid backlash.
+After you tie up a new lure, start by turning the spool tension knob all the way up and putting your reel in free spool.
+Slowly start backing off the spool tension until the lure drops in free spool with a steady rate of fall from the tip.
+From here, use the braking system to fine-tune spool rotation speed and avoid backlash.